Schools and Programs

 Step 1: Returning Students Declare Intent - By Friday, November 16, 2018, parents with a student(s) currently attending a school on Change in Assignment Choice must declare their intent for their child to return to their choice school for the following school year.
 Parents are sent a renewal form by their child’s school.

-Step 2: Choice Lottery Window - From November 20, 2017 through December 5, 2017, parents/guardians complete a choice form for up to three schools for their child and submit it at their number one choice school.
+Step 2: Choice Lottery Window - From November 19, 2018 through December 5, 2018, parents/guardians complete a choice form for up to three schools for their child and submit it at their number one choice school.
 Parents receive a form number to later check the lottery results.
 Order of receipt of form during lottery window does not impact selection.
-(Note: Parents of 5K students for 2018-19 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration in December 2017.)
+(Note: Parents of 5K students for 2019-20 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration in December 2018.
+This includes parents who already have a sibling at the school.
+Space is the determining factor whether a child is granted a slot.))

 Order of Lottery Assignments (Based on space availability)